Volapük: Phonology and orthography

-The letters ä, ö, and ü do not have alternative forms such as the ae, oe, and ue of German, but Schleyer proposed alternate forms ꞛ, ꞝ, and ꞟ for them, all of which are part of Unicode since version 7.0 released in June 2014:
+The letters ä, ö, and ü do not have alternative forms such as the ae, oe, and ue of German, but Schleyer proposed alternative forms ꞛ, ꞝ, and ꞟ for them, all of which are part of Unicode since version 7.0 released in June 2014:

 Special consonantal letters

 The author Alfred A. Post mentions in his Comprehensive Volapük Grammar some additional letters created by Schleyer.

-The following letters were constructed by the inventor to designate sounds which occasionally occur: